enqueuezero/site/architecture/apscheduler.md

 Schedulers rules all stuff.
 You can think of it as a stable API provided by APScheduler for configuring JobStores, Executors and adding jobs.

+The **scheduler** manages **executor** and **jobstore**.
+The subclasses of the BaseScheduler enable the APScheduler instance running in specific environments.

+For example, AsyncIOScheduler enables the scheduler running in an asyncio loop; BackgroundScheduler runs the scheduler in a thread.
+As the name suggested, the others are running as a blocking process, in a Qt loop, in a tornado loop,  in a twisted loop, or as a gevent greenlet.
+Scheduler usually come with its own **executor**, for example, AsyncIOScheduler runs jobs via AsyncIOExecutor.

 ### JobStore

 JobStore houses the scheduled jobs.
 Without any configuration, APScheduler saves them in memory.
 As shown in above code, `scheduler.add_job` won't trigger the function but save the job data into the memory.

+Similarly, you need to choose where to store these jobs.
+In-memory is the simplest solution, though all job states will be lost when the process restarts.
+Otherwise, you can choose Mongodb, Redis, Rethinkdb, Zookeeper, or any RDMBS that SQLAlchemy supports, such as SQLite, MySQL, Postgres, etc.

 In below example, APScheduler adds a JobStore named `sqlalchemy`.
 The job added later chooses `sqlalchemy` as its JobStore.
 The JobStore persists the job into an SQLite database.